 We've long warned that auto-renewing usually means you'll massively overpay, but now we've identified at least nine companies that charge an extra fee on top of your usual car or home insurance premium – an extra cost simply for the privilege of keeping your business with them.

-Whether or not your provider charges a renewal fee, you should NEVER automatically stick with the same firm, as the best deals are often for new customers – see full help on how to cut costs in our Cheap Car Insurance and Cheap Home Insurance guides.
+Whether or not your provider charges a renewal fee, you should NEVER automatically stick with the same firm, as the best deals are often for new customers – see full help on how to cut costs in our cheap Car Insurance and House Insurance guides.

 Which insurance companies charge renewal fees and how much are they?